akulsharma1/Illini-Ticket-Hub/README.md

 - Once set up, do `yarn start` in `backend` and `yarn start` in `frontend` in order to start both the backend and frontend.
 - Visit http://localhost:3000 to view the frontend.
 It automatically connects to the backend.

+Week 5 Progress:

+  Aaron:

+    - C

+  Adrian:

+    - c

+  Ritam:

+    - Removed buy and sell page from the sidebar, and added account page to the sidebar
+    - Made specific unique sell pages for each event, pulling from localstorage from the event card to guide to which event to sell
+    - Added routing to specific event sell pages from the event card in the events tab

+  Akul:

+    - A

 Week 4 Progress:

   Aaron: